TerryV8/click-count/docs/replication.md

 ```
 And once the kube-dns pod is up and running, you can continue by joining your nodes.

-In order to set up the network properly, we are going to launch  Flannel:
+In order to set up the network properly, in our case, we are going to launch Flannel:
 ```console
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/v0.9.1/Documentation/kube-flannel.yml
 ```

 What is Flannel ?: